-Dendritic cells (DCs) are key immune sentinels that initiate and modulate immunity and tolerance.
-Manipulation of DCs holds promise as a potent immunotherapy tool for many diseases with an immune component, including infectious diseases, cardiovascular diseases, autoimmune diseases, and cancer.
-We are investigating the role of DCs as orchestrators of the immune response, with the aim of developing novel immunotherapy strategies.
+Our current research is focused on the function of dendritic cells (DCs) and macrophages as key immune sentinels that initiate and modulate immunity, inflammation and tolerance.
+Manipulation of these cells holds promise as a potent immunotherapy tool for many diseases with an immune component, including infectious diseases, autoimmune diseases, cardiovascular diseases (CVD) and cancer.
+Some of our main current aims are:

 - Explore the molecular pathways controlling trained immunity (TI) in macrophages and the role of TI in atherosclerosis (AT).
 TI is an emerging concept for a prolonged hyperactivation of the innate immune system after exposure to certain stimuli, leading to an augmented immune response to a secondary stimulus.
 Hyperactivation is caused by epigenetic changes in myeloid cells.
 While this can be beneficial for host defense against invading pathogens, as we have applied to viral infections including COVID-19 (del Fresno et al. Front.
 Immunol.
 2019), non-resolving inflammation and long-term over-activation of the innate immune system by TI may underlie vascular inflammation and AT.
 We are addressing molecular pathways that control TI and investigating the links with AT.